MicrosoftDocs/sdk-api/sdk-api-src/content/gdiplusbrush/nf-gdiplusbrush-lineargradientbrush-lineargradientbrush(inconstpoint__inconstpoint__inconstcolor__inconstcolor_).md

 ---
 UID: NF:gdiplusbrush.LinearGradientBrush.LinearGradientBrush(IN const Point &,IN const Point &,IN const Color &,IN const Color &)
-title: LinearGradientBrush::LinearGradientBrush(IN const Point &,IN const Point &,IN const Color &,IN const Color &)
+title: LinearGradientBrush::LinearGradientBrush(IN const Point &,IN const Point &,IN const Color &,IN const Color &) (gdiplusbrush.h)
 author: windows-sdk-content
 description: This topic lists the constructors of the LinearGradientBrush class.
 For a complete class listing, see LinearGradientBrush Class.
 old-location: gdiplus\_gdiplus_CLASS_LinearGradientBrush_Constructors.htm